tomsWebConsulting/twcsl/Bookmarklet/Block/Form/Form Block Edit Form Field Dropdown Options Add/README.md

 * Click on Options.

-* Replace the Option 1 text with a comma separated list of your own options.
+* Set the Option 1 text to a comma separated list of your own options.
-  Type tab to save the option field.

 * Use the bookmarklet.